WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 $$\mbox{active beaver pond} \rightarrow \mbox{emergent marsh} \rightarrow \mbox{shrub swamp} \rightarrow \mbox{forested wetland}$$

-Conversion from non-wetland community to active pond can occur along any perennial streams where the gradient of the stream is less than 15 degrees.
+Conversion from non-wetland community to active pond can occur along any perennial streams where the gradient of the stream is less than 8 degrees [@allen_habitat_1983].
 Due to the temporal scale of our study (200 yrs), forested wetlands are treated as a terminal community in this series [@_ecology_1993].
-This rule defines beaver caused disturbance as a unidirectional change in successional trajectory.
+This rule defines beaver caused disturbance as a one directional change in successional trajectory.
 A non-wetland communities can be converted into a wetland type but this conversion cannot be reversed.

 ## Model Parameters